-- 6.79 The development proposals as shown on the illustrative masterplan meet the policy requirement for M4(2) and M4(3) accessibility/adaptability standards for new homes, with all new homes provided as M4(2) standard (120 dwellings) and 10% of affordable homes being M4(3) standard (12 dwellings). - 6.80 The illustrative masterplan and proposed density also comply with Nationally Described Space Standards (NDSS).
+- 6.80 Development proposals must meet the policy requirement for The development proposals as shown on the illustrative masterplan meet the policy requirement for M4(2) and M4(3) accessibility/adaptability standards for new homes, with all of new homes provided as M4(2) standard (350 dwellings) and 10% of affordable homes being M4(3) standard (65 dwellings). - 6.81 The illustrative masterplan and proposed density also comply with Nationally Described Space Standards (NDSS).